 Soob(ຊຸບ) is a kind of Lao stew or braised salad.
 It is fairly simple to make and uses fresh, seasonal vegetables and generous herbs.
 Bok choy and other leafy greens are commonly used; the main ingredient in this variation is long bean, also used commonly.
 Sesame is an essential flavor, while lime and mint are vibrant accents.

 In this recipe, spices are combined and sautéed with green onion, then long bean and eggplant are added with water and simmered until cooked by the water and steam.
 Once the water has mostly evaporated, the vegetables are done in a flavorful broth.
 Lime juice is added to complete the broth.
 Sesame seed, peanut, and herbs are mixed in, and the dish is ready.
+Traditionally, ginger can also be used instead of sesame for an alternative flavor.

 1 clove garlic